KangBubur1/uas_mobile/README.md

 - 🔍 **Search Functionality**: Easily search for books and users.
 - 🛠️ **Admin Panel**: Admin functionalities for managing the library.

-## 🛠️ Installation

-1. **Frontend Installation:**
-    - Ensure you have Android Studio installed.
-    - Clone the repository and open it in Android Studio.
-    - Build and run the application on an Android device or emulator.

-2. **Backend Installation:**
-    - Install XAMPP.
-    - Move the backend project to the `htdocs` folder.
-    - Start Apache and MySQL from the XAMPP control panel.
-    - Import the provided SQL database file into phpMyAdmin.

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 🙌 Acknowledgements

-Special thanks to:
-- The creators of **Android Studio** and **Kotlin**.
-- The PHP and XAMPP communities for their tools and support.

----

-Feel free to explore, contribute, and provide feedback!

 🔗 [GitHub Repository]((https://github.com/KangBubur1/uas_mobile))
 ```